lukebemish/lukebemish.github.io/_posts/2025-08-02-gradle-dependencies-part-1.md

 - **prefer**: the weakest requirement; gives a suggestion for the resolved version, but is weaker than `strictly` or `require`.
 - **reject**: marks certain versions as _not_ resolvable.

 Of note, `require` and `strictly` cannot be used together, and both `require` and `strictly` must be declared before `reject`.
-With the exception of `prefer`, these may all be used with version ranges (or, in Gradle terminology, dynamic versions).
+Excepting `prefer`, these may all be used with version ranges (or, in Gradle terminology, dynamic versions).
 For instance, the following:

 ```gradle
 dependencies {